Bringing together social enterprise, scientific research, and the arts.

 What is SciCulture?

-SciCulture is a Europe-wide project that will bring together social enterprise, scientific research, and the arts with the aim of enhancing transnational and transdisciplinary collaboration.
-The Erasmus+ funded project is centred around a short intensive course bringing these disciplines together through a design, research and student-centered approach.
+SciCulture is a Europe-wide project that brings together social enterprise, scientific research and the arts with the aim of enhancing transnational and transdisciplinary collaboration.
+The Erasmus+ funded project is centred around a short intensive course that brings these disciplines together through a design, research and student-centered approach.

 Why is SciCulture important?

 Too often the richness of expression found in the arts is restricted to galleries and theatre, just as the value and breadth of scientific knowledge is restrained to an academic bubble.
 Transdisciplinary cooperation, coupled with social enterprise, is a topic brimming with opportunities for meaningful exploration of questions that defy discipline-specific investigation and offer chances to vastly improve public engagement and societal discourse.
 SciCulture participants will become part of an alumni network of best practice in this field.
 The network will organise events and activities to engage a variety of public groups with the approach.
 Our ultimate goals are to stimulate the socio-economic wellbeing of partner countries and enhance the transferable skills of participants.

 How can I get involved?